alexpolt/alexpolt.github.io/src/atomic-data.md

   In the above image the cat is an object.
 The object lifetime problem in multithreaded programming is fundamental because at any point in time shared data could be accessed by a thread.
 Even using locks won't be of great service here.
-Again, GC, hazard pointers or using  shared_ptr can help, but they all are not ideal.
+Again, GC, hazard pointers or using  shared\_ptr can help, but they all are not ideal.
 GC needs a stop-the-world pause, hazard pointers require checking all threads, reference counting is a performance hit and might break out of control.

   Now it is time for me to introduce **atomic_data** that is a good compromise between having a lock-free data structure and avoiding the ABA and lifetime issues.

-###atomic_data: A Multibyte General Purpose Lock-Free Data Structure
+###atomic\_data: A Multibyte General Purpose Lock-Free Data Structure

-  atomic_data is a variant of RCU (Read-Copy-Update).
+  atomic\_data is a variant of RCU (Read-Copy-Update).
 Actually, at first I didn't know that fact, but then, while exploring, I came upon this [page](http://www.rdrop.com/~paulmck/RCU/) by Paul McKenney.
-After studying different implementations I came a conclusion that atomic_data has a novel design and therefore has some value for the community.
+After studying different implementations I came to a conclusion that atomic\_data has a novel design and therefore has some value for the community.
 But if you feel like that was already done before - feel free to leave a comment.

   The one important aspect that divides RCU techniques is in how reclamation of used memory is done.
 We need a grace period - when data is no longer accessed by threads - to do cleaning.
   This way we solve the lifetime management problem but not necessarily the ABA problem.

-  atomic_data is a template that wraps any data structure.
+  atomic\_data is a template that wraps any data structure.
 There is a static preallocated queue of this data of desired length (power of two).
 C++ rules for templates and static data makes it one per data type.
 The following illustration will make it easier to understand.